 Basics 2.1: Introduction to Business Management

-Objectives: Students learn managerial behaviour based on different corporate policy approaches (e.g. Shareholder-Value and Stakeholder Management).
-They learn how to use strategic planning techniques and management strategies on an operational level in various organisations.
-They also look into the basic organisational pre-conditions.
+Objectives: Students learn managerial behavior based on different corporate policy approaches (e.g. Shareholder-Value and Stakeholder Management).
+They learn how to use strategic planning techniques and management strategies on an operational level in various organizations.
+They also look into the basic organizational pre-conditions.

 - Corporate policy concepts and the impact of national/global trends

 - Instruments of corporate policy (e.g. corporate guidelines…)

 - Concepts of strategic planning (e.g. portfolios, SWOT…)

 - Concepts of corporate controlling (e.g. MIS, budgeting…)